-The question paper consists of Five units: 1, II, III, IV and V. Units 1, II, III and IV will have two questions each carrying 15 marks.
-The students are supposed to attempt one question from each unit approximately in 1000 words.
-Unit-V consists of 10 short answer type question to be set from the entire syllabus will carry 20 marks in all.
-Each short answer type question carries 2 marks, to be attempted in 8 to 10 lines.
+The question paper consists of five units: I, II, III, IV and V. Units I, II, III and IV will have two questions from each unit.
+The students are to attempt one question carrying 15 marks from each unit approximately in 1000 words.
+Unit-V consists of eight short answer questions to be set from the entire syllabus.
+The students are to attempt five questions from this unit.
+Each short answer question carries 3 marks, to be attempted in about 100 words.

-- A. Sociology: Nature, Scope and Emergence - B. Relationship of Sociology with other Social sciences, with focus on Economics, Psychology, History, Political Science and Anthropology.
+- 1. Sociology: Emergence, Nature and Scope. - 2.
+Relationship of Sociology with other Social sciences, with focus on Economics, Psychology, History, Political Science and Anthropology.

-- C. Basic concepts: Society, Community and Association. - D. Culture: Meaning, Features, Cultural Lag, Cultural Change, Diffusion, Cultural Relativism, Ethnocentricism, Acculturation.
+- 3. Basic concepts: Society, Community and Association. - 4.
+Culture: Meaning, Features, Cultural Lag, Cultural Change, Diffusion, Cultural Relativism, Ethnocentricism, and Acculturation.

-- E. Social Groups: Definition, Characteristics, Types, Primary and Secondary Groups, Reference Groups, In-Groups and Out-Groups, Importance of Social Groups. - F. Social Structure: Concept, Characteristics and Components.
+- 5. Social Groups: Definition, Characteristics and Importance of Social Groups Types: Primary and Secondary Groups, Reference Groups, In-Groups and Out-Groups. - 6.
+Social Structure: Concept, Characteristics and Components.

-- G. Marriage: Meaning, Types, Functions, Rules and Changes. - H. Family: Meaning, Types, Functions and Changes.
+- 7. Marriage: Meaning, Characteristics, Functions, Types and Changes. - 8.
+Family: Meaning, Characteristics, Functions, Types and Changes.